tomna1/TrafficSimulatorOpenGL/README.md

 # TrafficSimulatorOpenGL

-This project uses Visual Studio 2019 so download the repo and open the .sln file and it should (hopefully) work.
+This project uses Visual Studio 2019 so clone the repo and open the .sln file and it should (hopefully) work.

-For some reason Visual Studio makes it kinda tricky to create new folders and uses filters instead that should show up when opened with visual studio so I am not using any src or res files cos I am too lazy to make them.
+To learn more about the road network and how it all works, read the [Road network file](/RoadNetworkDesign.md).